-The omnipresent quest remains to capture eyeballs in volume or specific eyeballs ie. those with shared a interest.
+The omnipresent quest remains to capture eyeballs in volume or specific eyeballs ie. those with shared interest.
 For content to deliver on commercial objectives, it must be relevant, valuable, timely and easily accessible.
-Pricing is actually quite subjective but producing that content requires collaboration between creative artists, commercial harbingers and ever advancing technical facilities.
+Pricing is actually quite subjective but producing that content requires collaboration between creative artists, commercial harbingers and ever-advancing technical facilities.
 How hard can that be?
 (I jest.)

-- original long form content for home screen viewing with high production values, produced by streaming giants with large budgets, production resources and distribution, especially Netflix, Disney+, Amazon and to a lesser extent, AppleTV.
+- original long-form content for big screen viewing with high production values, produced by streaming giants with large budgets, production resources and distribution, especially Netflix, Disney+, Amazon and to a lesser extent, AppleTV.

 - UGC uploaded and largely distributed without structure or fee

 - Advertiser/brand/commercial content created for marketing purposes, designed to entertain and/or inform and distributed via their own media channels, third party media channels or co-produced and distributed in a formal distribution arrangement.

 For streamers to capture the eyeballs and dollars of people in an extremely competitive market, they need a value proposition that transcends content alone, because the value of an entertainment minute is getting higher every day.
 If you want to secure an audience, you must deliver on multiple fronts of consumer demand and expectation.